SanchitAjmera/ETHena/README.md

 TODO LIST
-- Read into AWS Servers.
-How do you host a program on a server?
-How do you use AWS credits?
 - Research more indicators, implement them in Go/Python and check they work seperatately
 - Implement the above as trading strategies and then backtest them
   - DEVAM: Candlesticks